mdernovoi/data-analysis-platform/doc/provision.md

   up
 ```

-**Tip**: Add the `--detach` option to the command above to start the containers in the backgorund.
+**Tip**: Add the `--detach` option to the command above to start the containers in the background.

-9) Now wait for GitLab to initialize (this might take several minutes) and continue with the provisioning of runner services (can be done on the same machine).
+9) Now wait for GitLab to initialize (this might take several minutes) and continue with the provisioning of runner services (it can be done on the same machine).

-**Tip**: The initial GitLab user is `root` and the passwor is stored in `infrastructure/secrets/gitlab_initial_root_password.txt`.
+**Tip**: The initial GitLab user is `root`, and the password is stored in `infrastructure/secrets/gitlab_initial_root_password.txt`.

 #### Runner host

 1) Provision the service host first.

-2) In the `infrastructure/ansible` directory execute:
+2) In the `infrastructure/ansible` directory, execute:

 ```Shell
 ansible-playbook -i hosts --ask-become-pass provision_runner-host.yml